davisanc/DefenderforCloudGBBNinja/06-K8s/Kubernetes-seclabs/capsysadmin.md

 CAP_SYS_ADMIN allows to perform a range of system administration operations, privileged ones that cannot be performed by a normal user

-This capability is default by default in a Kubernetes cluster, unless explicity enabled in the pod definition file
+This capability is disabled by default in a Kubernetes cluster, unless explicity enabled in the pod definition file

 We will use this Pod definition file to allow bind this permission in one of our pods